derektypist/bootstrap/README.md

 ## Deployment

-Deployed on GitHub Pages - https://derektypist.github.io/bootstrap
+Deployed on [GitHub Pages](https://derektypist.github.io/bootstrap) at the master branch.

 When adding to AWS Cloud9, use the commands